 Tooltips are on by default.
-They appear when you hover over a features.
-Turning off tooltips will make them appear with a 3 second delay.
+They appear when you hover over a feature.
+Turning off tooltips will make them appear with a 3-second delay.

 You can change theme through Interface settings (found under Preferences).
 You can choose between Light or Dark theme and also select your preferred Pasteboard color or add your own.

 Interface Settings as seen in Light (left) and Dark (right) theme

 Screenshot of Editor in dark theme

 Close/Open side panes

 You can close or open the left and right pane according to your preferences.
 You can also resize these panes from the blue resize bar.
 To quickly close/open, just double-click on the blue bar.
 You can also use the CMD/Ctrl+Left and CMD/Ctrl+Right keyboard shortcuts.